Sami-CT/Certificate_Advanced_Calculus_Baruch/README.md

 # Certificate_Advanced_Calculus_Baruch
-Scripts used for the final exam: Numerical Integration:
+Bonds and Options scripts used for the final exam.
+Click for more details.
+Numerical Integration:
 Midpoint Rule
 Trapezoidal Rule
 Simpson's Rule